Blog – Posted on Thursday, Apr 23

 What is Kindle Unlimited?

-Kindle Unlimited, or KU, is Amazon’s subscription service specifically for books, audiobooks, and magazines.
-Subscribers have access to a pool of over 1 million titles, as well as a selection of accompanying audiobooks and magazines.
-With KU, you can borrow up to 10 items at a time and return them at any time — like a massive virtual library with no due dates.
+Kindle Unlimited, or KU, is Amazon’s subscription service for books, audiobooks, and magazines.
+Subscribers have access to a pool of over a million titles, plus a selection of accompanying audiobooks.
+Users can borrow up to 10 items at once and return them at any time.

-You can subscribe to Kindle Unlimited right now from this page.
-In terms of accessibility, you can use it on any device you want — not just a Kindle — as long as you’ve downloaded the Kindle app (click here to get it), or on the Kindle Cloud Reader in your browser.
+You can subscribe to Kindle Unlimited right now from the link above!
+And you can use it on any device you want — not just a Kindle — through the Kindle app or on the Kindle Cloud Reader.

-Of course, you’ll also need an Amazon account, but that’s easy enough to sign up for if you’ve somehow managed to go this long without one.
-The only other qualification is that you live in the United States, or at least change your country to “US” on Amazon, which you can do here (under Country/Region Settings).
+Of course, you’ll also need an Amazon account, but that’s easy enough to sign up for (if you’ve somehow managed to go this long without one).
+The only other qualification is that you live in the United States, or at least change your country to “US” on Amazon, which you can do in your account's Country/Region Settings.